ekohl/foreman-howto/README.rst

 For simplicity we're going to assume a single foreman server.
 This will include a smart proxy, DHCP, TFTP and DNS.
 We also assume we have control over our **example.org** domain.
 So let's call this server **manager.example.org**.
+We're going to use **192.168.100.0/24** with **192.168.100.1** as gateway.
+Our manager will also be the recursing DNS server.

-For this tutorial I'm going to assume a plain CentOS 6 install with EPEL.
+For this tutorial I'm going to assume a plain CentOS 6 install with EPEL, but it should be easily apply to Debian as well.

+It should be noted that foreman-installer_ is still very much in development and things are going to change.

 Installing foreman
 ==================